 Online research exhibition “Women at Work”

-At the same time, a multimedia online exhibition is launched, which invites to further exploration with around 1,000 digitized items and remains permanently accessible.
+At the same time, a multimedia online exhibition was launched, which invited to further exploration with around 1,000 digitized items and remains permanently accessible.
 It serves as both an exhibition and a research platform.
 The medium shapes the form: here, what is often impossible during a museum visit is made possible – research in the museum's storage.
 The online exhibition houses high-resolution images and full-text digitizations from the unique collection of world exhibition materials at the Technisches Museum Wien, as well as exciting links to documents, archives, and collection items that were left out of the exhibition in favour of a linear narrative.
 Let's continue to research together here – because there is still much to discover about the history and beginnings of the Austrian women's movement.
 The content is currently only available in German.

 Film by Filmwerkstatt Wien: "Women at Work